 - D1.
-Apply established hair and/or make up techniques and approaches within viable and competent outputs. - D2.
-Apply a variety of hair and/or make up methods for achieving practical outputs and conceptual clarity in screen and film. - D3.
-Collaborate with others to negotiate creative and technical aspirations in the making of film content at various stages of the production cycle. - D4.
-Consider ethical and industry standards and expectations in relation to specific hair and make-up roles.
+Apply established production design techniques and approaches to construct viable and competent outputs - D2.
+Apply a variety of production design methods for achieving practical outputs and conceptual clarity in film - D3.
+Collaborate with others to negotiate creative and technical aspirations in the making of film content at various stages of the production cycle - D4.
+Consider ethical and organisational standards and expectations in relation to specific production design roles